HomeBlog Home

 Buying a Historic Home: Pros and Cons

-What are the benefits and disadvantages of buying a historic home?
+Are you thinking about purchasing a historic home?
 Here are ten pros and cons of living in a historic house!

+Most homebuyers who purchase historic homes do so for their historical significance and the hopes of making a good investment.
 According to the National Register of Historic Places, to be recognized as a historic property, a home has to be at least 50 years old and associated with significant historical events or individuals.
-The house must also look like it did in the past and represent substantial architectural and landscape history.

 Check out these advantages and disadvantages of buying a historic home

-1. Pro: Tax Incentives
+1. Pro: Tax Incentives and Financial Benefits

 One of the most significant advantages of buying a historic home is the many tax incentives associated with it.
 Most states offer tax incentives for rehabilitating historic properties, and these incentives are easy to obtain.